Battle of Hasakah (2015): ISIL surrounded and expelled

 Clashes continued in the southern suburbs until 1 August, and later on that day, the city was reportedly secured from ISIL, after their last stronghold in the al-Zuhor district was captured by SAA/YPG forces.
 On the same day, the YPG and the SAA released press statements stating that they had fully secured the city from ISIL.
-The YPG also stated that the nearest ISIL positions to Al-Hasakah city had been pushed back to a distance of 4 km from the city suburbs.
+The YPG also stated that the nearest ISIL positions to Hasakah city had been pushed back to a distance of 4 km from the city suburbs.